Molybdenum cofactor deficiency (MoCD) Type A: rare and devastating, so urgent diagnosis is crucial

 MoCD is a rare neurological disorder in newborns that can lead to severe brain toxicity, developmental delays, and death.1 Symptoms such as intractable seizures often appear within hours to days following birth.1-3 Progression is rapid, so clinicians need to take action as soon as symptoms occur.4,5

-Origin believes that an ultra-rare disorder like MoCD deserves focus and commitment just like more common life-threatening diseases.
-We are using our unique expertise and specialized resources to alert clinicians about MoCD Type A and give them the tools to diagnose it as early as possible.
-Dedicated to bringing timely therapy to children born with MoCD Type A, we are developing a novel substrate replacement therapy that is currently being studied in clinical trials.
+Origin believes that a rare disorder like MoCD deserves focus and commitment just like more common life-threatening diseases.
+We are using our unique expertise and specialized resources to alert clinicians about MoCD Type A and give them the material to diagnose it as early as possible.
+Dedicated to bringing timely therapy to children born with MoCD Type A, we have developed a novel substrate replacement therapy that is the first of its kind approved by the FDA.6

 - Mechler K et al. Genet Med.
 2015;17(12):965-970.